EmeraldWither/DJITello4J/README.md

  Example Code can be found under the `/examples/` folder.

 ## Camera Integration
-This project uses FFMpeg and OpenCV for allowing you to be able to access the camera stream of the Tello, but these dependencies are massive (~100mb).
+This project uses FFmpeg and OpenCV for allowing you to be able to access the camera stream of the Tello, but these dependencies are massive (~100mb).
 Please use the [opencv](https://github.com/EmeraldWither/DJITello4J/tree/opencv_camera) branch to be able to compile a version with camera support.